kalok11/boardinfinity/README.md

 Day 1
 _________________________________________________________________________________________________________________________________________________________________________

-Initiated the project with node.js and build the sever for the backend part.
+->Initiated the project with node.js and build the sever for the backend part.
-Installed all library, and experimented with the different features of it.
+->Installed all library, and experimented with the different features of it.
-Connected the mogoose with my app.
+->Connected the mogoose with my app.

 Day 2
 _____________________________________________________________________________________________________________________________________________________________________________
-Created a layout of the frontend part using ejs features.
+->Created a layout of the frontend part using ejs features.
-Joined the backend and frontend with each other.
+->Joined the backend and frontend with each other.
-Tried to implement the all the  concept of node.js and js as per my capabilities.
+->Tried to implement the all the  concept of node.js and js as per my capabilities.
-Deployed the app in Heroku.
+->Deployed the app in Heroku.